gavinlyonsrepo/pic_16F18346_projects/projects/ST7735/README.md

 Output
 -----------------------

-Output of some of the test routine's Left to right top to bottom
+Output of some of the test routine's Left to right top to bottom.
+128X128 TFT

 1. Different defined colors at default font size 1.
 Full 16 bit colour 565 available
 2. Different sizes of default font: 2,3,4 & 5 .
 Are fonts are scale-able